2026 NFC Championship Game odds, predictions: Rams vs. Seahawks picks from expert on 28-10 run

 A pair of NFC West behemoths meet when the fifth-seeded Los Angeles Rams battle the top-seeded Seattle Seahawks in the 2026 NFC Championship Game on Sunday.
 This will be the third meeting between the teams this season with both previous games decided by two points or fewer.
 Los Angeles earned a 21-19 win on Nov.
 16, before Seattle outlasted the Rams 38-37 in overtime on Dec.
 18. The Rams (12-5), who are coming off a 20-17 overtime win over the Chicago Bears on Sunday, are 7-4 on the road this season, including the postseason.
 The Seahawks (14-3), who defeated San Francisco 41-6 on Saturday, are 7-2 on their home field.
 Seattle will be without running back Zach Charbonnet (knee), who was injured in the win over San Francisco.

 Kickoff is set for 6:30 p.m.
 ET at Lumen Field in Seattle.
 The Seahawks leads the all-time series 29-28.
-The Seahawks are 2.5-point favorites in the latest Rams vs. Seahawks odds, while the over/under for total points scored is 45.5.
+The Seahawks are 2.5-point favorites in the latest Rams vs. Seahawks odds, while the over/under for total points scored is 46.
+Seattle is at -142 on the money line.
 Before making any Rams vs. Seahawks picks, check out the NFL playoff predictions from SportsLine's Larry Hartstein.

 A former lead writer for Covers and The Linemakers, Hartstein combines a vast network of Vegas sources with an analytical approach he honed working for Pro Football Focus.
 He enters the conference championship round of the 2026 NFL playoffs on a 43-33 run on NFL spread picks, and he's been especially locked in on his picks involving the Rams recently as he's on a 28-10 run, returning +1701.
 Anybody following his NFL betting picks at sportsbooks and on betting sites could have seen strong returns.